Looking for ideas for Grandparents Day or maybe a few Grandparents Day crafts to do with your class this year?

-A few ideas we love to make a visit like this work:
+Here’s how to make the visit this work:

 - Invite the Guests — Have your students create Grandparents’ Day invitations — these simple invitations can be printed and filled out by students.

-- Show and Tell — Challenge students to conduct an interview with their grandparent or special someone prior to the event.
-On the big day, allow students to show off their grandparent, show and tell style, sharing one interesting fact they just learned!
+- Incorporate Show and Tell — Challenge students to conduct an interview with their grandparent or special someone prior to the event.
+On the big day, allow students to show off their grandparent — show and tell style — sharing one interesting fact they just learned.
 Use this interview template as a scaffold!

-- Photo Gallery Wall — Make grandparents and special guests feel special by creating a photo gallery to honor them.
-Ask your students to bring in a photograph for your wall.
+- Set up a Photo Gallery Wall — Make grandparents and special guests feel special by creating a photo gallery to honor them.
+Ask your students to bring in a photograph of their grandparent that you can post on the wall (you can put out a call in your newsletter to parents).
 On the big day, students can show their person the photo on the wall and ask questions about when and where it was taken.
+Worried about caring for all of those photos?
+Have students draw pictures of their grandparents instead.

-- Classroom Tour — Take things one step further by inviting students to take their grandparent or special guest on a classroom tour to show off their desk, cubby, or other special spots in the classroom.
+- Run a Classroom Tour — Take things one step further by inviting students to take their grandparent or special guest on a classroom tour to show off their desk, cubby and other special spots in the classroom.

-Teach the importance of recycling, and create a Grandparents’ Day craft at the same time with this fun tea cup card idea!
+Teach the importance of recycling, and create a fun craft at the same time with this fun tea cup card idea!

 Supplies: